cpsughrue/BeePL-ebpf/eBPF-malloc.md

 # Emulating `malloc` and `free` in eBPF

-The goal of this experiment is to take the program below and replace `malloc` with a custom allocator `static_malloc` such that it will be accepted by the eBPF verifier.
-Idealy `static_malloc` should emulate `malloc` such that any invalid eBPF program can be made valid by replacing all instance of `malloc` with `static_malloc` and including a single headerfile.
+The goal of this experiment is to modify the program below by substituting its use of `malloc` with a custom allocator called `static_malloc`.
+This modification aims to enable the program to pass the eBPF verifier.
+To ensure compatibility, `static_malloc` should closely mimic the behavior of `malloc` so that any eBPF program rendered invalid solely because of its reliance on `malloc` can be rectified by replacing all instances of `malloc` with `static_malloc` and incorporating a header file.

 ```c
 // hello.bpf.c